Skip to main content

 Sara Kelley is a Clinical Research Manager at the UNC Kidney Center.
 She graduated with her Master of Public Health in Epidemiology from East Carolina University.
 Currently, she manages several observational and interventional research studies related to kidney disease.
 She is interested in research related to diabetes as well as access to health care, exercise opportunities, and healthy foods among rural populations.
 In her free time, she enjoys gardening, baking, and spending time with her dog and family.

-Jill Powell, MPH, Kidney Education Outreach Program Manager
+Jill Powell, MPH, Program Manager

 jill_powell@med.unc.edu | 919-445-2618